Gpass Review 2024: Is This Password Manager Really Built for Google Users?

 • Tracks your internet activity, plus lots of other user data

-Overall, Gpass left a lot to be desired in terms of usability and privacy when we tried it out.
-Let's dive into our experience testing and evaluating Gpass as well as recommendations for best-in-class password managers.
+Overall, Gpass left a lot to be desired in terms of usability and privacy.
+Let's dive into our experience testing and evaluating Gpass, as well as recommendations for the best password managers to use instead.

 Pros